SergioMEV/slurm-for-dummies/README.md

 XXX.XXX.XX.XX2	node2
 XXX.XXX.XX.XX3	node3
 XXX.XXX.XX.XX4	node4

+... there will likely be some other networking data below, leave unchanged.
 ```
 > Note that the Xs here stand for numbers in our IP addresses.
 The aliases (node0, node1, etc.) are also arbitrary, you can name your nodes whatever you like.